 Amapá Environmental Litigation.
 In July 2009, an order issued by the Sole State Court for the County of Serra do Navio, State of Amapá was published with respect to a ruling in an ex parte proceeding, ordering the cessation of any activities at Amapá and the neighboring operations of Mineração Pedra Branca do Amapari that caused the displacement of soil into the riverbeds of certain creeks near the two operations, as well as the suspension of the use of water from or discharged into the Mário Cruz Creek by Amapá, pending the completion of an environmental audit to be conducted by experts selected by the plaintiff, the Public Prosecutor of the State of Amapá, and completed within 180 days from notification of the order.
 In addition, the judge ordered the parties to unclog and extend certain storm drains located on a road that provides access to Amapá.
 The order also provided for fines of approximately \$26,000 per day for violations of the order.
 Amapá retained independent environmental consultants to assess the situation with respect to the nearby creeks and determine whether Amapá's operations were impacting the creeks.
-At a special hearing held in August 2009 the Judge granted Amapá's motion for suspension of the preliminary injunction for a period of 60 days, allowing immediate resumption of Amapá's operations as long as appropriate measures were taken to minimize environmental funds in Amapá's bonk account be blocked in order to guarantee payment of the fine.
-In September 2009 Amapá filed an interilocutory appeal to the Appellate Court issued an interim order suspending the State Court Judge's decision to block funds until a decision was rendered on the merits of the interlocutory appeal by the Appellate Court.
+At a special hearing held in August 2009 the Judge granted Amapá's motion for suspension of the preliminary injunction for a period of 60 days, allowing immediate resumption of Amapá's operations as long as appropriate measures were taken to minimize environmental impacts.
+The 60-day term was later extended an additional 30 days through November 2009.
+The Judge did not suspend the penalty/fine imposed on Amapá or determine that funds in Amapá's bank account be blocked in order to guarantee payment of the fine.
+In September 2009 Amapá filed an interlocutory appeal to the Appellate Court concerning the State Court's imposition of penalty fines.
+In October 2009, the reporting judge of the Appellate Court issued an interim order suspending the State Court Judge's decision to block funds until a decision was rendered on the merits of the interlocutory appeal by the Appellate Court.
 In the fourth quarter of 2009, the parties entered into a settlement agreement with the Public Prosecutor Office and 33 families affected by the alleged environmental damages caused to Creek Willian.
 Under the settlement agreement, the parties agreed to pay (i) R\$142,000 for the costs of the environmental assessment of the creeks by the court; and (ii) R\$20,580 to each of the 33 families affected by the alleged environmental damages caused to Creek Willian.
 The settlement agreement was confirmed by the court in December 2009.
 In its confirmation decision, the Amapá court agreed to suspend the enforceability of the preliminary injunction for an additional 90 days, through March 15, 2010.
 The settlement agreement did not terminate the current litigation, which is still ongoing.
 Amapá's share of the costs has been deposited into an escrow account to fulfill its obligation.